 What Types of Cloud Services Can You Sell through Ascend?

 The Ascend BPA will include commercial cloud service solutions divided into three primary independent pools:

 Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) solutions help government agencies process and store data, maintain networks, and deploy consumer-facing applications.

 Cloud IT professional services support the government’s digital transformation and management of commercial cloud services.

 How Can Companies Compete for the Ascend BPA?

-All products and services sold through GSA are broken down into Large Categories, Subcategories, and Special Item Numbers (SINs).
+All products and services sold through GSA are broken down into Large Categories, Subcategories, and SINs.
 To compete for the Ascend BPA, your company must first hold a GSA MAS contract with the:

 - Information Technology Large Category;

 - Cloud Computing and Cloud Related IT Professional Services SIN 518210C